 Tips for success:

-• Communicate your experience to potential customers through a portfolio of work and professional recommendations.
+- Communicate your experience to potential customers through a portfolio of work and professional recommendations.

-• Lean on your network.
+- Lean on your network.
 You’ve spent time establishing contacts in your industry.
 Ask them for help, advice, and support.

-• Be confident.
+- Be confident.
 You know your industry, and you have hard-won experience.

-Hobby-lead business ideas
+Hobby-led business ideas

 8. Dog walker

 If you love dogs, are trustworthy, and enjoy exercise, dog-walking might be your ideal business.
-Many people own beloved pets and will pay to see they get the midday attention they deserve.
+Many people own beloved pets and will pay to see that they get the midday attention they deserve.

 9. Event planner

 Are you the go-to organiser in your friend group or family?
 Becoming an event planner means earning a living from what you already do naturally and well.
-An event planning business where it’s easy to start small and grow big.

 With a vibrant and diverse event management industry that encompasses everything from corporate events and weddings to festivals and community gatherings, there are endless opportunities for creativity and collaboration.